the ability to be maintained at a certain rate or level.

-More often than not, there are very generic replies to how we are going to sustain a program, project or organization.
+More often than not, there are very generic replies to how we will be portraying sustainability of a program, project or organization.
 Some of the popular WRONG answers that both Michael Webb and I have seen, and that most of us have inevitably used, are:

 What does the RIGHT answer look like?